ChristianBDev/qb-docs/guides/miscellaneous-guides.md

 ## Onesync-infinity&#x20;

-Onesync-infinity should be enabled by default but if you ever need to enable it you would just put `set onesync on` in your server.cfg
+Onesync-infinity should be enabled by default but if you ever need to enable it you would just put `set onesync on` in your server.cfg or go into your txadmin > settings > fxserver > turn OneSync to on (with infinity).

 <details>